springload/wagtailgmaps/README.md

 WAGTAIL_ADDRESS_MAP_ZOOM = 8
 ...
 ```
+`WAGTAIL_ADDRESS_MAP_CENTER` must be a properly formatted address.
+Also, remember valid zoom levels go from 0 to 18.
+See [Map options](https://developers.google.com/maps/documentation/javascript/tutorial#MapOptions) for details.

 As for now, only fields using `FieldPanel` inside a `MultiFieldPanel` are supported.
 This is due to the lack of support of the `classname` attribute for other panel fields other than `MultiFieldPanel`.